paleopresto/paleorec/docs/source/create_train_test.rst

 Expert advise from the users of LiPD data is required to complete this module.
 User input is required to eliminate any-co-k values from proxyObservationType, interpretation/variable and interpretation/variableDetail.

 Apart from this user needs to ensure that the data is class-balanced by downsampling the archiveTypes that have abundant samples.

+Check your work
+"""""""""""""""

+You will be creating two files that can be found in `data/csv`:
+* lipdverse_downsampled_timestamp.csv
+* lipdverse_test_timestamp.csv

+where  `timestamp` takes the form: mmddyyyy_hhmmss (e.g., 05252021_143300 for a file created on May 25th 2021 at 2:33pm).